310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 They all fell down one after the other like dominoes, I couldn't move away fast enough!

-I dreaded I might die buried alive like this… Ahh how unlucky, is it all because I lent my lucky item to Rei-kun?
+I dreaded I might die buried alive like this… Ahh, how unlucky… Is it all because I lent my lucky item to Rei-kun?
 {% endbubble %}

 ## Bind and Unfold 4